ediarum/ediarum.JAR/JAVA_OPERATIONS_EN.md

 ***

-## Insert Link Operation
+## Insert Reference For Link Target Operation

-_org.bbaw.telota.ediarum.InsertLinkOperation_
+_org.bbaw.telota.ediarum.InsertReferenceForLinkTargetOperation_

 Opens a dialogue that displays the possible link targets in the currently in Oxygen XML opened XML files.
 Inserts a XML element with an corresponding filepath and ID.